Sadio Mané: 2017–2019

+2021–present

 At the 2021 Africa Cup of Nations, Mané starred for Senegal as they won the competition for the first time.
 In the final against Egypt – a match which saw him go up against his Liverpool teammate Mohamed Salah – Mané saw his penalty saved in the 7th minute, but went on to score the winning kick in the penalty shootout.
 As well as scoring the decisive kick to win the trophy, Mané scored three goals and had two assists prior to the final, and was named the player of the tournament.
 In the third round of the 2022 World Cup qualifications, he also scored the winning kick in the penalty shoot-out against Egypt after a 1–1 draw on aggregate, in order to qualify his country to the 2022 FIFA World Cup.

 On 4 June 2022, Mané scored a hat-trick in a 3–1 win against Benin in the 2023 Africa Cup of Nations qualification, to become Senegal's all-time top scorer with 32 goals, surpassing Henri Camara.

 On 11 November 2022, Mané was included in Senegal's 26-man squad for the 2022 FIFA World Cup in Qatar, despite an injury he picked up during Bayern Munich's 6–1 win over Werder Bremen a few days prior.
 However, on 17 November, Mané was ruled out of the tournament and withdrew from the squad.

+Mané made his 100th appearance for Senegal on 18 November 2023, scoring twice in a 2026 FIFA World Cup qualifier against South Sudan.

+In December 2023, Mané was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.
+He ended the group stage with one goal against Cameroon and assists against The Gambia and Guinea.
+He then played the full 120 minutes against the Ivory Coast in the round of 16, assisting Habib Diallo for Senegal's goal.
+After the match finished in a 1–1 draw after extra time, Senegal were knocked out by the hosts and eventual winners in the penalty shootout.

+On 14 October 2025, Mane netted twice in a 4-0 win against Mauritania, leading Senegal to qualify for the World Cup 2026.